Green Open Access

-The Article Processing Charge for Open Access is £1,550 or $2,520.
+The Article Processing Charge for Open Access is $2,700 for papers submitted during 2020.
 In addition, UK Value Added Tax (VAT) will apply to payments from the UK and certain payments from within the European Economic Area, at the rate prevalent at the time of payment.
 After submitting the signed Licence to Publish form, authors who have selected the Open Access option will receive information on how to pay the charge and will be asked to choose among the licences available (see below).

 Author and User licences

 If published under the Open Access model, the paper will be distributed under the terms of either

 the Creative Commons Attribution License (CC-BY)

 - the Creative Commons Attribution-Noncommercial License (CC-BY-NC), which excludes commercial use.

 Users of articles published under Open Access will be entitled to use, reproduce, disseminate, or display these articles provided that:

 - the original authorship is properly and fully attributed;